nlathia/nlathia.github.io/_pages/about.md

 My PhD focussed on methods for evaluating collaborative filtering algorithms over time.
 While at UCL, I also spent time as a visiting researcher at [Telefonica Research](http://www.tid.es/), Barcelona and worked as a Data Science consultant.

-My work has always focused on applications that use machine learning - this has taken me from recommender systems to urban computing and travel information systems, digital health monitoring, smartphone sensors, and banking.
+My work has always focused on applications that use machine learning - this has taken me from recommender systems to urban computing and travel information systems, digital health monitoring, smartphone sensors, banking, and open source machine learning tools (like [modelstore](https://github.com/operatorai/modelstore)).
 You can read more about my work and research in the [Press & Speaking](../public/) and [Research](../research/) sections.
-I also build and open source machine learning tools, like [modelstore](https://github.com/operatorai/modelstore).